Should I Sell My Car To a Dealership Or Privately?

 Safe space: Dealerships are safe spaces full of professionals.
 No haggling on the driveway, no tire kickers wanting to scope out your car, no having to prepare the ad or take dozens of pictures either.

-Simple transaction: Bring the car in, have it inspected, negotiate the offer, sell the car.
-It’s simple, painless and can be done in under an hour.
+Simple transaction: Bring the car in, have it inspected, negotiate the offer, and sell the car.
+It’s simple, painless, and can be done in under an hour.

-Can trade in as down payment: If you’re selling or trading in, you can use the value against a new car.
+Can trade-in as a down payment: If you’re selling or trading in, you can use the value against a new car.
 You can do both at the same time and drive in with one car and out with another.

-There are still advantages of selling your car privately.
+There are still advantages to selling your car privately.

 Separate transaction than buying the car: If you trade in your old car while buying a new one, some dealers will combine the two so you think you’re getting a better deal than you are.

 Sell modified cars: If you have upgraded or modified your car in any way, selling privately is still best.
 Dealers don’t like modified cars and will often not purchase or not offer a good price.